After Jeff Bezos, more allegations of intimidation against National Enquirer owner

 Bert Fields, an entertainment lawyer who has represented a variety of celebrities, including Tom Cruise and Dustin Hoffman, said he has battled with AMI before.

-"I had many, many, many encounters as you can imagine with American Media," Fields said.
-"I’ve had really good relationships with their General Counsel who I thought acted reasonably.
+"I had many, many, many encounters, as you can imagine, with American Media," Fields said.
+"I’ve had really good relationships with their general counsel who I thought acted reasonably.
 I can’t say the same for the management of the company.
-I’ve had numerous fights were them.”
+I’ve had numerous fights with them.”

 Fields added the Bezos letter goes beyond what he's seen from the company in the past.